top of page

 Work that would not end.

 The piece that stayed with you long after the premiere, the deadline, the upload, the rejection.
+The work that keeps returning in your body, your memory, your hard drive, your notes.

 The thing you moved on from, but that never quite moved on from you.